COVID-19 & Research/Creative Activities

 Face-to-face human subjects research can now occur if such work can be performed in a safe and controlled on-campus environment such as a laboratory, office, or classroom setting.
 BGSU faculty members wishing to conduct, direct, or advise such research must have an approved Safety & Operations Plan for Face-to-Face Human Subjects Research.

 Undergraduate and graduate students may participate in non-human subjects research and creative activities conducted in on-campus laboratories, studios, or other facilities.
 BGSU faculty members wishing to conduct, direct, or advise such research must have an approved Safety & Operations Plan for On-campus Research & Creative Activities.
-If a faculty member has previously received approval to conduct this work during Summer 2020 and additional undergraduate and/or graduate students will be participating in this work during Fall 2020, the faculty member must complete this Student Personnel Supplement instead.

 In alignment with the BGSU COVID-19 travel restrictions, travel for off-campus field research will be allowed only in cases in which its cancellation would cause a research project to be prematurely terminated or otherwise cause it significant harm.
 BGSU faculty members wishing to engage in off-campus field work must have an approved Safety & Operations Plan for Field Research.